botingw/langgraph-dev-navigator/README.md

 [![MSeeP.ai Security Assessment Badge](https://mseep.net/pr/botingw-langgraph-dev-navigator-badge.png)](https://mseep.ai/app/botingw-langgraph-dev-navigator)

+- For bug report, use issues
+- For real-time chat, community support, and to share your ideas, [Join our Discord](https://discord.gg/j7hqkas36K)
+- Have specific feedback or want a personal demo?
+[Book a Chat on my Calendar](https://calendar.app.google/xx3S3CuKSBAt9d9Y7)

 # LangGraph-Dev-Navigator: Build Reliable AI with Grounded Assistants

 AI coding assistants are powerful, but their general knowledge can be outdated or lead to plausible-but-incorrect code ("hallucinations").
 This repository addresses that by providing a framework to ground an AI assistant in the **executable truth** of a specific, version-controlled codebase.